-6.1.23 Numbers 39-61 include the former Union Bank Chambers (now the Spread Eagle public house) and The Ship Inn, both Grade II listed (see section 6.2), and a modern two storey building that rises to three storeys at the corner with Mint Walk.
+6.1.23 Numbers 39-61 include the former Union Bank Chambers (now the Spread Eagle public house) and The Ship public house, both Grade II listed (see section 6.2), and a modern two storey building that rises to three storeys at the corner with Mint Walk.

 6.1.24 South of the junction with Surrey Street and Scarbrook Road lies two locally listed buildings.
-Number 58 (the Green Dragon public house) on the corner of Scarbrook Road and the High Street has a Baroque cupola, which complements the turret atop the Millet's building.
+Number 58 (the Green Dragon public house), on the corner of Scarbrook Road and the High Street, has a Baroque cupola, which complements the turret atop the Millet's building (see photo on p.5), which has a distinctive curved corner facade.
 Like the Grade II listed Spread Eagle public house, number 58 was originally a bank.
-Number

-63 High Street on the corner of Mint Walk and the High Street is a three-storey building in the Queen Anne Revival style with fine brick mouldings including a dentillated cornice and well-preserved, elaborate joinery.
+Number 63 High Street on the corner of Mint Walk and the High Street is a three-storey building in the Queen Anne Revival style with fine brick mouldings including a dentilled cornice and well-preserved, elaborate joinery.